Tango for Neuropathy Among Breast Cancer Survivors

 The Brief Pain Inventory Short Form (BPI) is a validated instrument used to evaluate pain symptoms and functional capacity "right now" using a single item visual analog scale (VAS) on which participants will rate how much pain they are in "right now" on a scale of 1 to 10 (10 being high the worst pain imaginable).

-at the beginning of each assessment or intervention session for up to 20 sessions
+Time Frame: at the beginning and the end of each assessment or intervention session for up to 20 sessions, up to 8 weeks

-at the conclusion of each assessment or intervention session (up to 1 hr duration) for up to 20 sessions
+at the beginning and the end of each assessment or intervention session for up to 20 sessions, up to 8 weeks

 Cancer-Related Fatigue